aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

-When you initialize a construct, add the construct to the construct tree by specifying the parent construct as the first initializer parameter, a identifier for the construct as the second parameter, and an set of properties for the final parameter, as shown in the following example.
+When you initialize a construct, add the construct to the construct tree by specifying the parent construct as the first initializer parameter, an identifier for the construct as the second parameter, and an set of properties for the final parameter, as shown in the following example.